hiroseyuuji/emailtrad/README.md

 ```
 | textplain.rb
 ```
+It extracts text part of message and convert them to iso-2022-jp, traditional encoding system in Japan.
 ## Prefer localtime in Date: header
 Some MUAs like Rainloop add GMT date header that cannot be problem on most MUA, but causes inconvenience to GMT unaware MUA.